 The goal is to find products with the potential to do well online.
-Ideally, the products must come from reliable supplier(s) at reasonable prices.
+Ideally, the products must come from a reliable supplier(s) at reasonable prices.
 Again, this boils down to question 1 & 2 discussed previously in Part 2 of this series.
 In our opinion, the best way to achieve maximum outcome out of Canton Fair is to pick a handful of niches and fully analyse products within these niches properly.

 Depending on the amount of participating exhibitors, if you are a beginner, seeing 3-4 niches properly in that 4 days would provide you with quality information.
 If you have been before and would like to try this strategy, you can probably get away with up to 6 categories.

-It is more beneficial to focus about several potential products rather than skimming through thousands of products and not remember what you have seen.
+It is more beneficial to focus on several potential products rather than skimming through thousands of products and not remember what you have seen.
 Remember, whilst there are over 160,000 types of products being showcased here annually, you only need a handful for your business.

 Easier said than done, but don’t worry too much about ‘missing out’.
 Work with what you learned within the time frame you have.

 That said, such strategy may not work for everybody.
 We ourselves have done Canton Fair using a few different strategies before we found one that works for us.
-Some of the strategy we have tried were :
+Some of the strategies we have tried were :

 Strategy 1: No Niche, No Idea, Just to See

-Guess majority of online selling rookie falls into this category.
+Guess the majority of online selling rookie falls into this category.
 With so much information out there to learn, you just don’t know what to do and where to start.
 So the next logical thing to do is to ‘go there and see what is out there’.
 We did exactly this with our first Canton Fair.
-We were overwhelmed by the amount of products available and continue to feel bogged down with all the information.
+We were overwhelmed by the number of products available and continue to feel bogged down with all the information.
 Our saving grace was 2 products we felt ‘sure’ about which we spent hours at the hotel that night researching.

 Tip: Don’t do this if you are an indecisive person

-Tip: Try to limit yourself to 5 to 10 minutes per booth, unless if it is a ‘light bulb moment’ product.
+Tip: Try to limit yourself to 5 to 10 minutes per booth, unless if it is a ‘lightbulb moment’ product.